 The rotator cuff is a group of muscles deep in the shoulder joint.
 If you’ve ever injured your shoulder, it was probably this group of muscles.
 Their role is to keep your arm bone in your shoulder socket during motion – pretty important stuff!
 They’re very important for stabilizing the shoulder joint.
 These external rotations will help your shoulder stability, whether you’ve had a prior shoulder injury or not.

 Both this exercise and the following one are what we call isolated exercises.
-That means they’re targeting a smaller amount of muscle mass than the two compound exercises above.
-Therefore you’ll need comparatively less resistance on your band.
+That means they’re targeting less muscle mass than the two compound exercises above.
+Therefore, you’ll need comparatively less resistance on your band.

-The following two exercises are often used as physical therapy shoulder exercises.
+The following two exercises are often used in physical therapy for the shoulder.
 Resistance bands are a wonderful, gentle option to help you with rehabilitation and re-strengthening your shoulders.

-A good way to keep your elbow in is to put a small hand towel between your elbow and side and ensure it doesn’t drop down.
+A good way to keep your elbow in is to place a small hand towel between your elbow and side to prevent it from dropping.
 Then repeat on the other side.

 Exercise band workouts: Seated pull backs – upper back

-This is an isolated back exercise for your resistance bands upper body workout.
+This is an isolated back exercise for your upper-body resistance-band workout.
 Start in a seated position with the legs bent, the band placed around the bottom of the feet, and one end of the resistance band in each hand.

-Draw shoulders back and down and draw belly button in.
-Pull arms straight back on an angle.
-The shoulders should stay back and down throughout and you should squeeze into the muscles of the upper back
+Draw your shoulders back and down, and draw your belly button in.
+Pull arms straight back at an angle.
+The shoulders should stay back and down throughout, and you should engage the upper back muscles.

-There are a number of other exercises you can do for your resistance band arm workout.
+There are several other exercises you can do for your resistance-band arm workout.
 I’ve focused on a few good functional, compound exercises, plus a couple of isolated exercises for posture and stability.
-You can also perform a lat pull down, shoulder press, front and side raises, tricep extensions, bicep curls and more.
+You can also perform a lat pull-down, shoulder press, front and side raises, tricep extensions, bicep curls, and more.

 The ones I have chosen are those that I consider most effective for the general population.
-I particularly focused on drawing the shoulders back by strengthening the back muscles because it’s an area of neglect in many programs.
+I focused on drawing the shoulders back by strengthening the back muscles, as it’s often neglected in many programs.

-That’s your first bands workout done.
-There are many other possibilities for upper body exercises with resistance bands.
+That’s your first band’s workout done.
+There are many other possibilities for upper-body exercises with resistance bands.
 These were just a few of them.
-Now let’s look at a Pilates-inspired routine to do with your workout bands.
+Now, let’s look at a Pilates-inspired routine using your workout bands.

 Resistance bands workout option 2: